ArpitPrd/Gem5-Tutorial/Notes.md

 - for reporting things chatgpt suggests a pretty good technique, it says why not once saved use the m5out inside the config script to make use of storing the important results to csv
 - chatgpt has given a script and I shall be using that script
-- mention the paper from which matrix multiplication has been derived
+- mention the paper from which matrix multiplication has been derived https://www.akkadia.org/drepper/cpumemory.pdf
 - we do not load the entire OS
 - write how we compiled the code as gcc -O3 mm.c -o mm for aggressive compilation
 - we removed every sort or print statements, to ensure this
 - we are dropping ATOMIC for result compute and it is of no use becuase it is not timing accurate
+- have to look up some latency stuff

 ## Did not understand but can be useful